OUR BOARD OF DIRECTORS

 Noreen, PhD, MSN, MSW, is a retired nursing faculty member with extensive practice experience in community-based programs.
 She has served as director of two schools of nursing and moved to Victoria to serve as UVic’s School of Nursing Director in 2007.

-She brings knowledge of healthcare systems, administration, evaluation research and grant writing.
+Noreen brings knowledge of healthcare systems, administration, evaluation research and grant writing.
 She has a strong commitment to collaborative work.
 Having worked with the initial patient-oriented research activities in BC, she understands that health services need to be provided so that those being served are the decision makers in all processes.
 When she was first introduced to VSRA, Noreen saw the organization as one that is deeply committed to those collaborative values.

+She has two family members who have had strokes and learned years ago that stroke recovery can be a long-term process requiring supports that augment what our healthcare system offers.
 In her spare time, Noreen enjoys being in two book clubs, playing Irish folk music, sewing, baking bread and participating in various fitness activities.
 She and her husband have found that Victoria is the best place they have ever lived!

 RICHARD BRIMMELL